-Fast forward over a year since we powered our first pre-order, and we’ve proudly processed over $5m across 10,000s of pre-orders stretching from athleisure to dog vitamins to face creams.
+Fast forward three years since we powered our first pre-order, and we’ve proudly processed millions of datapoints when it comes to pre-orders stretching from athleisure to dog vitamins to face creams.
 We’ve learned a thing or two about what customers are willing to wait for, for how long, and what makes a sticky pre-order experience that customers keep coming back to.

 For this blog post, we’ll dive into the question that is most top of mind when brands are considering pre-orders: How long will our customers wait?

-We’ve powered pre-orders with wait times that range drastically: as short as 1.5 weeks all the way up to nearly 5 months.
+We’ve powered pre-orders with wait times that range drastically: as short as 1.5 weeks all the way up to a year.
 This is a long range!
-And in total, we’ve powered nearly 1,000 different products on pre-order across our brand partners – and that’s not including the permutation of variants of those products!
+And in total, we’ve powered 10,000s of different products on pre-order across our brand partners – and that’s not including the permutation of variants of those products!

-In crunching those millions of datapoints, we first looked at what are the most frequent wait times that brands are using.
+In crunching that treasure trove of datapoints, we first looked at what are the most frequent wait times that brands are using.